MolSSI/QCFractal/docs/qcfractal/source/install.rst

     conda install qcfractal -c conda-forge

 The above command installs qcfractal and its required dependencies, but *not* any of the quantum chemistry codes nor the software to run :term:`Queue Managers <Manager>`.
-This is done to avoid requiring *every* software which *can* interface with Fractal, and instead leaving it up to the user to get the software they *want*.
+This is done to avoid requiring *all* software which *can* interface with Fractal, and instead requires the user to obtain the software they individually *require*.

 The qcfractal package is maintained on the `conda-forge channel <https://conda-forge.github.io/>`_.